Sandra Day O'Connor High School (Texas): Air Force JROTC

 O'Connor activated their Air Force JROTC detachment (TX-20082) for the 2008–2009 school year.
-The current Senior Aerospace Science Instructor is LtCol Jesus Ramos (USAF ret.) and The Aerospace Science Instructor is MSgt Ralph Perez (USAF ret.).
+It was founded under LtCol James Payne (USAF ret.).
+The current Senior Aerospace Science Instructor is LtCol Jesus Ramos (USAF ret.) and The Aerospace Science Instructor is MSgt Watson (USAF ret.).
 In 2012 the JROTC department, along with the Math department, moved into a newly constructed permanent facility on the northwest side of the campus.

 JROTC performs ceremonial Color Guard and Honor Guard for numerous school and Civic Organizations.
-They have 13 teams that compete at the local, state and national levels.
-Those teams are Cyber Patriot, Marksmanship, female and male Physical Training, Female and Male Color Guard, Armed Drill and Unarmed Drill, and Academic Bowl.
+They have 10 teams that compete at the local, state and national levels.
+Those teams are Cyber Patriot, Marksmanship, Physical Training, Honor Guard, Armed Drill and Unarmed Drill, Panther Crew, Awareness Presentation Team, Kitty Hawk Honor Society, and Academic Bowl.
 They have won numerous awards over the school year.

 Notable awards for the 2016–2017 school year.
 Physical training placed in the top three of every competition they entered this year, with the female team capturing first overall in six of twelve competitions.
 O'Connor captured the coveted title of overall Grand Champions at Somerset and Kennedy H.S.
 Drill Meets.
 Marksmanship placed first at the Lee H.S.
 Invitational, Wagner, Clark, Kennedy H.S.
 O'Connor placed a team of 4 shooters and an individual shooter in the Air Force National 3 position Championships in Feb, then 2 shooters qualified for the JROTC Nationals in March.
 O'Connor competed at the National Drill Championships in Daytona Beach, Florida in May 2017.

 JROTC detachments are required to perform community service in addition to teaching an Air Force approved curriculum.
 Cadets performed over 4,270 hours of community service in the 2016–2017 school year.
 They are frequent volunteers at the San Antonio Food Bank, have a long-standing relationship with the Helotes Cornyval Association and Scholarship Beauty Pageant and participate in 6-8 Elementary School Carnivals for Northside Independent School District schools.
 They instituted a training program for Kuentz Elementary School's Safety Patrol Squad that raises and lowers the flags every day.